ctaphal/pomodorify/README.md

+# Pomodorify
-# Pomodoro app integrated with Spotify to select custom music
+Pomodoro app integrated with Spotify to allow users to select custom music